Speckle has an online management interface that enables you to manage your data. Specifically, you can:

 - Click the friendly blue button in the lower right corner

-- Edit the description, tags, etc. if you so need to
+- Edit the description, tags, etc. if you wish to do so

 - Add the streams you want to share with your team in the left side (search by stream name)